ZanyDruid20/accessibility-map-team3/Database/README.md

 4. You may need to pip install pandas if getting a module not found error
 5. Run campus_map_parser_door_and_elevator.py (MAKE SURE TO RUN THIS ONE FIRST OR IT WONT WORK)
 6. Run campus_map_parser_paths_and_intersection.py
+7. Go back to your mariaDB terminal and type "SOURCE /path/to/door_elevator_paths.sql;" (NOTE: This should be whereever in your computer you downloaded the .sql file)
-7. You should get indicators of success printed on your console output (if not uhh.. contact me: Kaila)
+8. You should get indicators of success printed on your console output (if not uhh.. contact me: Kaila)

 Note: If you run into issues you can type "DROP DATABASE campus_map;" to delete the whole database and start over (start with number 2.4 since there is no need to reinstall mariadbor log back in)